 • Rates are unpredictable.
 The 1-Year LIBOR rate, a common benchmark interest rate index used to make adjustments to ARMs, is considered one of the more volatile indexes.
 (The London Interbank Offered Rate was formalized in 1986 to provide financial institutions with benchmarks for setting interest rates.
 Every day, 18 international banks submit ideas of the rates they think they would pay if they borrowed money from another bank on the interbank lending market in London.
 An average is calculated after the four highest and four lowest submissions are removed.)

 Qualifying for an Interest-Only Loan

-Just like any mortgage, lenders considering you for an interest-only loan will review factors like credit, down payment, employment income and history, assets, home value and more.
+As with any mortgage, lenders considering you for an interest-only home loan will review factors like credit history, down payment, employment, income, assets, and home value.

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC), and by SoFi Lending Corp.
 NMLS #1121636 , a lender licensed by the Department of Financial Protection and Innovation under the California Financing Law (License # 6054612) and by other states.
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.

 Terms, conditions, and state restrictions apply.
 Not all products are available in all states.
 See SoFi.com/eligibility for more information.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.